WFRT/verif/README.rst

 .. image:: https://coveralls.io/repos/WFRT/verif/badge.svg?branch=master&service=github
   :target: https://coveralls.io/github/WFRT/verif?branch=master

-This program plots verification scores for weather forecasts at point locations.
-It can be used to document the quality of one forecasting system but also to compare forecasts from different weather models and/or where different post-processing methods have been applied.
+``verif`` is a command-line tool that lets you verify the quality of weather forecasts for point locations.
+It can also compare forecasts from different forecasting systems (that have different models, post-processing methods, etc).

-The program works by reading files with observations and forecasts in a specific format (see "Input files" below).
-The files contain information about dates, forecast lead times, and locations such that statistics can be aggregated across different dimensions.
+The program reads files with observations and forecasts in a specific format (see "Input files" below).
+The input files contain information about dates, forecast lead times, and locations such that statistics can be aggregated across different dimensions.
+To ensure a fair comparison among files, ``verif`` will discard data points where one or more forecast systems have missing forecasts.

-verif is a command-line tool that can therefore be used to automatically create verification figures.
-The statistics can also be output in text format.
+Since ``verif`` is a command-line tool, it can be used in scripts to automatically create verification figures.

-verif is developed by Thomas Nipen, David Siuta, and Tim Chui.
+A prototype version has been released (see "Installation Instruction" below).
+We welcome suggestions for improvements. ``verif`` is developed by Thomas Nipen, David Siuta, and Tim Chui.

 .. image:: image.jpg
     :alt: Example plots